Species Survival Plan

 Water diversions for irrigation and urban water use have drained the Platte of nearly 70 percent of its water supply, which affects the river’s ability to maintain sandbars used by cranes for roosting.
 Loss of habitat also concentrates migratory waterfowl, including sandhills and whooping cranes, into ever-smaller areas of suitable environment, raising the risk of catastrophic disease outbreaks.

 Hunting may affect some populations, such as the Rocky Mountain flock.
 Twelve western states, two Canadian provinces, nine Mexican states and portions of Russia permit hunting for sandhill cranes.
-This population is stable or may even be slowly increasing.
+Even so, this species has an increasing population trend.

 MEET THE NEIGHBORS